image of a knight is very strong in Western culture.

 We see him as a medieval warrior who

-is disciplined by ideals, fearless, confident, a civilizing presence
+exemplifies certain ideals, fearless, confident, a civilizing presence

 emerging from darkness, glorified by romantic tales.
 He is adorned